Cops and Robber -- When Capturing is not Surrounding: When Capturing is not Surrounding

-\paragraph{Third Phase.} Finally, in the third phase we shall catch the robber.
-Cop~$c_1$ continues to copy the robber's moves in~$H_2$ with the corresponding moves in~$H_1$.
+\proofsubparagraph{Third Phase.} Finally, we shall capture the robber.
+Without loss of generality, let~$c_1$ be the cop in~$H_1$ that copies the robber's moves in~$H_2$.
 Cop~$c_2$ continues to go towards the robber along a shortest path in~$H_{-}$, forcing him to keep moving forward.
-As $H_2 - \{e_2(ab) \mid ab \in E(H[s])\}$ is a forest, the robber must again eventually occupy an endpoint of~$e_2(ab)$ for some $ab \in E(H[s])$, where he is captured by~$c_1$.
+As $H_2 - \{e_2(ab) \mid ab \in E(H[s])\}$ is a forest, the robber must eventually occupy an endpoint of~$e_2(ab)$ for some $ab \in E(H[s])$, where he is captured by~$c_1$. \end{proof}